-Kerry Thomson cultivates strong relationships throughout Indiana as the community advocate and outreach director.
+Kerry Thomson leads the Center for Rural Engagement's efforts to improve the lives of Hoosiers.
 Kerry’s work as a community builder began at a young age through her service with several charitable organizations, including Habitat for Humanity where she held many roles at local affiliates in Lynchburg, Virginia and Twin Cities, Minnesota, and later at Habitat for Humanity International.
 Kerry moved to Bloomington, Indiana in 1997 where she led the affiliate to unprecedented growth and success.
 Kerry’s focus, and the hallmark of her work, is on building community across lines which too frequently become barriers, creating relationships which span boundaries of race, culture, and income.
 She has served on the boards at Indiana University Credit Union, Indiana Habitat for Humanity, Habitat for Humanity International’s US Council, and Tithe Advisory Board.

 Kerry holds a bachelor of arts degree in sociology, anthropology, and women’s studies from Randolph-Macon Woman’s College.